clearlyyy/sfml-gui/README.md

 <h1 align="center">SFML-GUI</h1>
-<h2 align="center"> A Fast Retained-Mode Graphical User Interface Library for SFML 3 written in C++ </h2>
+<h3 align="center"> A Fast Retained-Mode Graphical User Interface Library for SFML 3 written in C++ </h3>

 ![DEMO IMAGE](/github-assets/sfml-gui-demo.gif/)

-*SFML-GUI 2* I've rewritten the entire library from scratch for SFML 3.0, this new version is much faster and way easier to use.
+I've rewritten the entire library from scratch for SFML 3.0, this new version is much faster and way easier to use.
 If you'd like to use the original version, I've archived it on a separate branch.

 ## About the project
 SFML-GUI is a *Retained Mode* GUI, Its fast, extremely simple to use and it just works.